Communication and Conflict Resolution

 The training format combines mini-lectures; individual, small- and large-group practice exercises; discussion; and role-plays designed to suit the needs of the trainees.
 You may add or subtract agenda items to fit the time available (usually three to eight hours) and needs.
 The topics that can be covered include:

-- Communication skills: active listening; paraphrasing; reframing; nonverbal cues; "I" and "You" messages.
+• Communication skills: active listening; paraphrasing; reframing; turning complaints into requests; nonverbal cues; "I" and "You" messages.

-- Perceptions and attitudes: seeing things differently; biases; how fights begin and how they escalate; setting the stage for peaceful negotiation Six-step conflict resolution process: fighting fair (how to handle disputes peacefully); the difference between facilitated (mediation) and non-facilitated processes to resolve interpersonal conflicts; clarifying issues; brainstorming for options; evaluating options; and interest-based negotiating.
+• Six-step conflict resolution process: setting the stage for collaborative problem-solving; fighting fair (how to handle disputes peacefully); the difference between facilitated (mediation) and non-facilitated processes to resolve interpersonal conflicts; clarifying issues; brainstorming for options; evaluating options; and interest-based negotiating.